coralogix/telemetry-shippers/otel-integration/k8s-helm/README.md

 - k8s-watcher - The agent that watches for changes in k8s resources and publishes them to redis pubsub for coralogix-ebpf-agent to consume them, running as a deployment with 1 replica.
 - redis - Redis Pubsub is used for communication between k8s-watcher and coralogix-ebpf-agent, running as a sts with 1 replica.

-to enable the coralogix-ebpf-agent deployment, set `coralogix-ebpf-agent.enabled` to `true` in the `values.yaml` file.

 # Prerequisites

 Make sure you have at least these version of the following installed: